Matthew-Kwan/phonebook-app/README.md

 * Add a phonebook entry consisting of a name and numbers
 * Delete phonebook entries
 * Update existing entries (type in the same name to update)
+* Use the whitebar at the top to filter entries dynamically
 * Event messaging for errors and successes
 * Custom validators on names and numbers